jason-dour/hugo-preproc/README.md

 git:
   path: path/to/the/git/repo
   head:
+    - file: path/to/first/head-file
+      template: |
+        first template to process Head commit log
-    output: filename-for-output-can-be-a-template
+    - file: filename-for-output-can-be-a-template
       template: "template to process to put into the output file."
   each:
-    output: filename-for-output-can-be-a-template
+    - file: filename-for-output-can-be-a-template
       template: "template to process to put into the output file."
   all:
-    output: filename-for-output-can-be-a-template
+    - file: filename-for-output-can-be-a-template
       template: "template to process to put into the output file."
 processors:
   - path: path/to/top/level
     pattern: "*.md"